zatch10/ILLC3/README.md

 > Note: When entering shortcuts press shift + enter together, then press the necessary key
 ## Requirements

-* Debugging requires lc3 simulator to be installed in your unix terminal (supported only with linux/mac or a linux subsystem for windows): https://github.com/haplesshero13/lc3tools
+* Debugging requires LC3 tools to be installed in your unix terminal (supported only with linux/mac or a linux subsystem for windows): https://github.com/haplesshero13/lc3tools

-## Known Issues

-* Debugging bash script needs to be updated

 ## Future Additions
 * Native support for debugging LC3 is in the works!
 If you think you can help us out, feel free to submit a PR!